TheNoviceProspect/ObsidianVault/Common Setups/DNS/setting up a subdomain.md

-you'd want to setup a new host with you DNS host to p
+you'd want to setup a new host with your DNS host to point to the dedicated server.

+in our case we are pointing \*.games.tnp.me.uk at the ip address of our server.